-43. Disconnect desiccant flask from the trap-filter-sample-line-probe assembly.
+43. Disconnect desiccant flask from the assembly consisting of the trap, filter, sample line, and probe.
 44. Remove the rubber stopper from the trap and place the trap on the stand.
 Gently remove the filter assembly from the rubber stopper.
-Ensure that the rubber stopper is below the filter assembly during this latter procedure so that pieces of rubber do not settle down on filter #1.
+Ensure that the rubber stopper is below the filter assembly during this procedure so that pieces of rubber do not settle down on filter #1.
 45. Place the filter assembly aside and close the trap with the rubber stopper again.
 46. Remove the probe from the bubble flow meter.
 47. Remove the barrel from the syringe, connect the probe to the syringe outlet, and pour about 10 ml of acetone into the syringe.
 48. Insert the syringe barrel into the syringe and gently force the acetone through the probe and sample line into the trap.
 49. Repeat steps 47 & 48 with an additional 10 ml of acetone.
 50. Connect the probe to the desiccate port of valve (5).
 51. Set valve (5) to desiccate position.
 52. Ensure valve (7) is at CAL position.

-53. Turn on the Nitrogen and adjust the pressure regulator on the unit to achieve a flow rate of 0.5 lpm.
+53. Turn on the nitrogen and adjust the pressure regulator on the unit to achieve a flow rate of 0.5 lpm.
 54. Start the stop watch.